|Home > LEO Computers > LEOPEDIA > Other Memoirs, Reminiscences > Faith Van Rooyen|

 The company I was working for, a subsidiary of the South African mining house Rand Mines, took delivery on one of the early LEO IIIs.

 Our early programming team, three ladies and one man then designed, wrote, tested and implemented several computer systems, e.g. payroll, stores control.
 These were later sold and installed in many of the other Mining companies in SA.
 I continued working for the same company for thirty-five years.

 Then took early retirement in 1996 and, together with my husband, took our 40ft sailing boat to sea.
 And spent the next 22 years cruising in the Indian Ocean and South East Asia.

-Leo Fantl pays tribute to her contribution, as the first programmer recruited by him in South Africa in chapter 25 of the Incredible Story Of the First Business Computer.Date : Unknown
+Leo Fantl pays tribute to Faith's contribution, as the first programmer recruited by him in South Africa in chapter 25 of the Incredible Story Of the First Business Computer.Date : Unknown

 This exhibit has a reference ID of CH56472.
 Please quote this reference ID in any communication with the Centre for Computing History.